About Dr. Anne Tsao

 Dr. Tsao’s Healing Philosophy

-Dr. Tsao has been an advocate for individualized patient plans, helping the medical community see the value in developing personalized strategies for treating various forms of lung cancer.
+Dr. Tsao has been an advocate for individualized patient plans, helping the medical community determine the value of developing personalized strategies for treating various forms of mesothelioma and lung cancer.

-The University of Texas MD Anderson Cancer Center is devoted to cancer prevention, treatment, education and research.
+The University of Texas MD Anderson Cancer Center is devoted to cancer prevention, treatment, education, and research.
 It is highly respected throughout the world due to its exclusive devotion to cancer care.
-The Center’s mission is to eliminate cancer globally through integrated programs that combine patient care, education and cancer research.

 Dr. Tsao also follows MD Anderson’s Thoracic/Head and Neck Oncology mission, which strives to provide high-quality patient care while simultaneously preventing aerodigestive cancers and advancing treatment options through laboratory research and clinical trials.

 Get help after a mesothelioma diagnosis with our Free Mesothelioma Guide shipped overnight to your doorstep.

 Getting Specialized Mesothelioma Treatment